COVID-19 Response and Updates

 If you are a MANNA Partner Agency, please refer here for more information on our operations, recommendations for food distribution, and other support resources.

-MANNA FoodBank continues to keep on-site health and safety requirements in line with current CDC recommendations.
+MANNA FoodBank continues to keep on-site health and safety requirements of proper hand washing, social distancing, and daily sanitizing in place.
 We appreciate your support of these safety precautions, so we can continue to serve the WNC community with much-needed food.

 WHERE TO GET HELP